 Millions of dogs are kept as domestic pets in our country, and most of them are loving beasts that wouldn’t harm a fly.
 However, as dog bite attacks suggest, dogs can turn from docile best friends to savage maneaters, seemingly out of the blue.
 When a dog listens to its natural instincts due to feeling threatened or when it believes that its territory is being encroached upon, horrific injuries can result.
 If you or someone you love has been attacked by a dog and sustained injuries, you have a right to collect compensation.
-SMA Law Group has helped thousand of accident victims like you hold the responsible parties in their cases financially accountable for their losses.
+SMT Legal has helped thousands of accident victims like you hold the responsible parties in their cases financially accountable for their losses.

 Dog Bite Stats

 Dog bites make up one of the most common causes of personal injury claims in the U.S. Additional statistics on dog bites include:

 - About 4.7 million people are bitten by dogs each year

 - Half of the dog bite fatalities are children under the age of 10

 - Approximately 100 children are victims of dog attacks each day

 - Each day, approximately 92 out of 100 kids who are bit by dogs require medical attention as a result of the attack